Online Course Materials:

 Before entering law teaching, Arthur Best worked in the general counsel’s office of the Federal Communications Commission, as a trial attorney for the Federal Trade Commission, as a project director for Ralph Nader’s Center for Study of Responsive Law, and as a deputy commissioner in the New York City Department of Consumer Affairs.

 He has published broadly in fields including evidence, torts, advertising regulation, dispute resolution, and lawyers’ ethics.
-Among his books are When Consumers Complain (Columbia University Press: 1981), Evidence: Examples and Explanations (8th edition, Wolters Kluwer: 2012), Basic Tort Law (3d edition, Wolters Kluwer: 2010) (co-author), Basic Evidence Law (Wolters Kluwer: forthcoming 2013) and Wigmore on Evidence Supplement volumes (Wolters Kluwer: since 1995, currently three volumes each year).
+Among his books are When Consumers Complain (Columbia University Press: 1981), Evidence: Examples and Explanations (9th edition, Wolters Kluwer: 2014), Basic Tort Law (4th edition, Wolters Kluwer: 2014) (co-author), Basic Evidence Law (Wolters Kluwer: 2013) and Wigmore on Evidence Supplement volumes (Wolters Kluwer: since 1995, currently three volumes each year).
 Recent articles are “Winking at the Jury: ‘Implicit Vouching’ Versus the Limits on Opinions about Credibility,” 55 Ariz.
-L. Rev. (forthcoming 2013) (co-author), “Student Evaluations of Law Teaching Work Well: Strongly Agree, Agree, Neutral, Disagree, Strongly Disagree,” 40 Southwestern L. Rev.1 (2007), “Impediments to Reasonable Tort Reform: Lessons from the Adoption of Comparative Negligence,” 40 Ind.
-L. Rev. 1 (2007), “Internet Yellow Page Advertising,” 55 Journal of the American Academy of Dermatology 67 (co-author) (2006).
+L. Rev. 265 (2013) (co-author), “Student Evaluations of Law Teaching Work Well: Strongly Agree, Agree, Neutral, Disagree, Strongly Disagree,” 40 Southwestern L. Rev.1 (2007), and “Impediments to Reasonable Tort Reform: Lessons from the Adoption of Comparative Negligence,” 40 Ind.
+L. Rev. 1 (2007).

 Best has served as Associate Dean for Academic Affairs at the law school and as president of the University’s Faculty Senate.
 He has represented the Association of American Law Schools and the American Bar Association as a member and chair of law school accreditation inspection teams.
 He has also served on the board of directors of Colorado Lawyers for the Arts and of the Denver-based Hannah Kahn Dance Company.